Logo_horizontal

 (3) Advantages

-One must obtain a job offer from the employer but can obtain permanent residence relatively quickly because the labor certification process, which is the first step of employment-based immigration, can be omitted.
+One must obtain a job offer from the employer but can obtain permanent residence relatively quickly because the labor certification process—the first step of employment-based immigration—can be bypassed.

 3. Multinational Manager or Executive (EB-1C)